fnasimbd/fnasimbd.github.io/_drafts/2015-08-14-nuget-package.md

 #### Installation

 Now let's install the package we published earlier, called Miscellaneous, in some other project.
-Open the target project in Visual Studio, go to *Tools > NuGet Package Manager > Manage NuGet Packages for Solution...* The package browser window will appear; in the Online tab find and select the source we configured earlier.
-All packages available in the current feed is listed here.
-The package Miscellaneous should be visible here.
-Click the install button beside it.
+Open the target project in Visual Studio, go to *Tools > NuGet Package Manager > Manage NuGet Packages for Solution...* The package browser window will appear; in the Online tab find and select Test Package Source.
+All packages available in the current feed, including Miscellaneous, is listed here.
+Select and click the install button beside Miscellaneous.

 ![install-package]({{site.url}}/images/install-package.png)